Assessing Factual Music Comprehension in Large Audio Language Models: Experimental Results

-For genre classification, it is noteworthy that there are eight possible genre labels, distributed evenly over the FMA-Small dataset; a model that randomly guesses genre labels should score around $0.125$.
+FMA provides a hierarchical taxonomy for genre classification, in which each top-level genre contains multiple subgenres organized in a tree structure; we only use top-level genre labels (see the Appendix \ref{same_node_fma} for an application of our framework to full genre trees in FMA).
+For top-level genre classification, there are eight possible genre labels distributed evenly over the FMA-Small dataset; a model that randomly guesses genre labels should score around $0.125$.
 Nevertheless, the baseline random audio experiment scores slightly lower than $0.125$ because the models sometimes respond with no answer, or equivocate among multiple answers.
-Like instrument recognition, when we attempt to provide the list of genre options explicitly to the Music LMs, performance suffers.
-We further tested alternative prompting formats such as true–false and multiple-choice prompts, which also prove to confuse the models (see Appendix~\ref{full_result_factuality}).

-In summary, our results demonstrate that while music-language models capture some factual properties of music, their factuality performance lags behind what standard NLP metrics suggest.
-Furthermore, model outputs are highly sensitive to prompting, underscoring the fragility of current approaches.
+Like the MusicNet tasks, LALM performance tends to degrade when given a list prompt for genre classification, with the notable exception of Gemini 3 which is able to use the list of options to significantly assist its analysis.